krunalgedia/BreastTumourClassificationAndSegmentationWithGradCAM/README.md

 * utils and helper folders contain modules for app.py

 ## Results
-For the first task of image classification, we tried Transfer learning using popular CNN models like VGG19, ResNet, EfficientNet as well Vision models as Vision Transformer.
+For the first task of image classification, we tried Transfer learning using popular CNN models like VGG19, ResNet, and EfficientNet as well as Vision models as Vision Transformer.
 Using average recall of Benign and Malignant tumors, we found EfficientNet to be the best-performing one on the test set.
 The models were implemented in tf-keras with callbacks implemented for overtraining.
 The following table gives the gist of the performance.

 | model           |   Precision_Normal |   Precision_Benign |   Precision_Malignant |   Recall_Normal |   Recall_Benign |   Recall_Malignant |   Recall_BM |